Quicklist: Different Types of Pickles

 5. Lime Pickle

-Make sure to mix them together thoroughly.
-Heat the mustard oil in a pan and add in the mustard seeds.
+To prepare lime pickles, you will need salt, chili powder, fennel seeds, mustard seeds, turmeric powder, and limes, of course.
+First, add limes in a jar and mix in thoroughly with salt.
+Cover the jar with a lid for two weeks.
+Over time the limes will turn a light brown shade.
+Add in mustard powder, fennel, chili and turmeric powder.
+Heat the mustard oil in a pan and add in mustard seeds.
 Turn off the fire and pour the hot oil over the limes.
 Mix well.
-Let the pickle rest for a week before serving it.
+Let the pickle rest for a week before serving.

 6. Hungarian Pickles